Fun Things To Do in Granada, Spain

 - Wander the old market called the Alcaicería.
 It is touristy now but you can enjoy the narrow alleys and the architecture.
 Be sure to stop by the Corral del Carbon as well.

 - Check out Huerta de San Vicente, the summer home of Federico Garcia Lorca, in the middle of a pretty park for free on Wednesday afternoons.
+It’s outside of the historic city so it is a non touristy thing to do in Granada when you are tired of the crowds.

 - Visit some of the free Granada gardens on this list.
 My favorites are Carmen de los Martires and Carmen de la Victoria.
 These are also quiet places that can be non touristy things to do in Granada.